davidmoten/java-builder-pattern-tricks/README.md

  * [Improve discoverability](#trick-6-improve-discoverability)
  * [Build lists succinctly](#trick-7-build-lists-succinctly)

  The open-source library [rxjava2-jdbc](https://github.com/davidmoten/rxjava2-jdbc) uses all these tricks to make the API easier to use.
+See also [openapi-codegen](https://github.com/davidmoten/openapi-codegen) and [odata-client](https://github.com/davidmoten/odata-client).

 [java-builder2](https://github.com/davidmoten/java-builder2) is a library to generate builders.